ergo/webhelpers2_grid/docs/basic_usage.rst

 the <tr> tags, not the <table> around them.
 The part outside the <tr>s have too many variations for us to render it.
 In many template systems (like jinja2/mako, you can simply assign the grid to a template variable and it will be automatically converted to a string.
-Example using a Mako template:
+Example using a Jinja2 template:

 .. code-block:: html

     <table class="stylized">
     <caption>My Lovely Grid</caption>
     <col class="c1" />
-    ${my_grid}
+    {{ grid }}
     </table>

 Customizing column names